nokia/danm/README.md

 Namespaces -> DanmNets -> Deployments -> Services
 "vnf-internal-processor" will make the InternalProcessors discoverable through their application-internal network interface.
 LoadBalancers can use this Service to discover working backends serving transactions.
 "vnf-internal-lb" will make the LoadBalancers discoverable through their application-internal  network interface.
 InternalProcessors can use this Service to discover application egress points/gateway components.
-Lastly, "vnf-external-svc" makes the same LoadBalancer components discoverable but this time through its external network interface.
-External clients connecting to the same network can use this Service to connect to the entrypoint of the application (VNF)!
+Lastly, "vnf-external-svc" makes the same LoadBalancer instances discoverable but this time through their external network interfaces.
+External clients connecting to the same network can use this Service to find the ingress/gateway interfaces of the whole application (VNF)!

 As a closing note: remember to delete the now unnecessary Service Discovery tool's Deployment manifest from your Helm chart :)